YubicoLabs/fido-openssh-workshop/exercises/forward/README.md

 The problem now is that usually, ssh-agent does not have a TTY to prompt for the PIN.
 This can be solved by a helper program such as `ssh-askpass`.

-- Install a version of `ssh-askpass` on your system that allows reading PINs without a terminal.
+- Install a version of `ssh-askpass` on your client system that allows reading PINs without a terminal.

 - Let ssh-agent know how to ask for a PIN: